0%

 Living rooms

-Living room windows come in a myriad of styles, including large picture windows that allow you to enjoy the view outside.
-Bay windows are also a great choice for living rooms since they can also double as a seat or a small shelf or table.
+Bay windows are a great choice for living rooms, as they can double as a seat, a small shelf, or a table.
 To give your living space some personality, choose custom architectural windows available in a variety of unique shapes and sizes.

 If cleaning your windows is a concern, choose double-hung windows that you can access from the top and bottom for easy care.